Climate scientists air their views in Oklahoma

 10:00 - 10:30 a.m. - Introductions and experiment overviews

 Dr. Jerry Elwood, director, DOE Climate Change Research Division

 10:30 a.m. - 12:00 p.m. - Conduct Interviews and View Research Aircraft (Possible aircraft takeoff/landing)

 1:00 - 4:00 p.m. - Visit ARM Climate Research Facility - Southern Great Plains site*

 To confirm your interest in attending this event or to obtain further information, contact Lynne Roeder at (509) 372-4331 or (509) 521-2922.
 More information about the field campaigns is available at Cloud and Land Surface Interaction Campaign and Cumulus Humilis Aerosol Processing Study.

 *As a U.S. Department of Energy user facility, the site requires advance notice of visitors for safety and reporting purposes.
 Closed-toed shoes are required.
 Contact Lynne Roeder for more information and assistance.

-Tags: Energy, Environment, Fundamental Science, Operations, Climate Change, Aerosols
+Tags: Energy, Environment, Fundamental Science, Operations, Climate Science, Aerosols